JNRowe/jnrowe.github.io/articles/tips/Theming_mutt.rst

 Theming mutt
 ============

-Jeff, a work colleague, asks via IRC:
+Jeff, a work colleague, asks via |IRC|:

     Can I make mutt_ use a blue statusbar in X and red in console?
 A different colour would make it easier to read with a transparent urxvt.